exaexa/btrpstr/README.md

 - several other helpers, mainly some stuff for simplified background drawing.

 For now, see the comments in `posterv.tex` for a more precise reference.
-Some study of the Tikz manual is higly recommended (reading that manual is highly recommended in any case).
+Some study of the Tikz manual is highly recommended (reading that particular manual is highly recommended in any case, even if you're not after posters).

 ### Future